BensonLiao/BensonLiao.github.io/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project. -->

-# Let's introduce myself... {#introduce}
+# Let me introduce myself... {#introduce}

-Live in Taiwan, born in Taipei city and study in Yunlin city.
+Lives in Taiwan, born in Taipei city and study in Yunlin city.

-Love watch movies/concert/sports game, sight seeing, play badminton, video games.
+Love watch movies/concert/sports game, listen to music, sight seeing, play badminton, video games.

-Experienced several years of software developing and full-stack engineering.
+Experienced several years of software development and full-stack engineering.

-Recently focus on front-end developing, try to make some funny, useful, well-performance web applications.
+Recently focus on front-end development, try to make some funny, useful, well-performanced web applications.

 ---

 # Service offers {#service}

-Provide 7 years of web application and software developing experience, with performance tuning.
+Provide 7 years of web application and software develope experience, with performance tuning.

-## _Web develope_
+## _Web developement_

 _Build reliable web apps for user needs_

 ## _Web design_

-_From full-stack develop to UI/UX thinking_
+_From full-stack development to UI/UX thinking_

 ## _Performance optimize_